A dynamical system framework yielding quantitative inverse spectral results for Sturm-Liouville operators: Preliminary results: existence and critical equation

 \subsection{The critical equation for the optimal potential}

 Next, we assume $\lambda_m(q_0) \neq \lambda_*$.
 Indeed, if $\lambda_m(q_0) = \lambda_*$, the problem {\rm (IOSP)} would collapse into the trivial case, where $\hat q = q_0$.

-In this subsection, we recast the inverse nodal optimization problem into a solvable class of Schr\"odinger equations via the Lagrange multiplier method.
+In this subsection, we recast the Problem ${\rm (IOSP)}$ into a solvable class of Schr\"odinger equations via the Lagrange multiplier method.
 This transformation facilitates a systematic investigation of the problem through conventional analytical frameworks.

 Problem ${\rm (IOSP)}$ is a minimization problem on the aim functional $\|\hat q-q_0\|_{\mathcal L^p}$ with a constraint

 For an exponent $p \in (1, \infty)$, the increasing homeomorphism $\phi_p(s) : \mathbb R \to \mathbb R$ is defined by